42Crunch/resources/conformance-scan/aws-batch-deployment/README.md

 b.
 Leveraging [Kubernetes jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/).

-This document focuses on AWS Batch.
+This document focuses on AWS Batch deployment.

 ## AWS Batch using Cloud Formation Templates

 This sample has two main files:

-1. `cluster-vpc-batch.yaml`: this create a infrastructure to execute the batch job
+1. `cluster-vpc-batch.yaml`: this creates a infrastructure to execute the batch job
 2. `scan-job.yaml`: this creates the job definition as well as the job queue.

-> Those two files are meant to illustrate how to deplyment can be done.
+> Those two files are meant to illustrate how to deployment can be done.
 They need to be adapted to your environment, especially the VPC setup, which creates network definitions and security groups.

 You need to first deploy the infrastructure: